bgumodo/armadillo_bgu_bundle/armadillo_hl_interface/readme.md

 }

 ```
-### Actions with coordinate parameteres
+### Actions with coordinate parameters
-Actions which get coordinates as parameters comes in 2 flavours:
+Actions which get coordinates as parameters comes in 2 flavors:
-1. Get coordinates as seperate parameteres of type *double* (one for each dimension).
+1. Get coordinates as separate parameters of type *double* (one for each dimension).
 In this case, coordinates are relative to robot.
 2. Get coordinates as one packed parameter of type *geometry_msgs::Pose*.
 In this case, coordinates are relative to map.